When it comes to planning an epic theme park vacation, perhaps you’re trying to decide between going to Disney World vs. Universal Studios.

 This is a huge bonus when wanting to bring in backpacks stocked with water bottles, lunch, and other Disney touring essentials in that you don’t have to pay to store them while going on rides.

 Most rides at Universal, however, do not allow personal belongings (including backpacks) to be brought onto the rides.
-In fact, understanding the locker system at Universal Orlando is key to avoid frustration and confusion when touring there.
+In fact, understanding the locker system at Universal Orlando is key to avoiding frustration and confusion when touring there.

 Along with paid lockers at the front of the park, each ride has either free or paid lockers based on the size of your backpack or bag.